And when it comes to road trips, there might be no better destination than New Zealand!

 Walking, hiking, cycling and kayaking are favourite past times for locals.
 Both the North and South Islands attract visitors year-round keen to explore the more physical side of NZ.
 Don’t forget—this is a country that prides itself on being the home of modern bungee jumping!

 And what’s an adventure trip to New Zealand without some skiing?
 There aren’t many opportunities in life to ski an active volcano, but Mt Ruapehu offers just that.
 Situated on New Zealand’s largest ski field, Mt Ruapehu is a must for those seeking thrills and spills in the land of the long white cloud.
-Both islands offer skiers the perfect conditions to experience varied terrain and world class-snow!
+Both islands offer skiers the perfect conditions to experience varied terrain and world class-snow and accommodation!

 As with any road trip, safety is important.
 New Zealand is generally a safe country, but still has some special challenges for road trippers.